According to Mississippi Instructions for Form 80-100, If any of the following apply, a Mississippi tax return should be filed:

 - A resident of Mississippi working outside of the state must file a state return and report the income regardless of the source as total gross income.

-- A resident of the state working outside the United States and is a Mississippi Resident must report their total gross income and file a return when employed in a foreign country whether on a temporary or transitory basis.
-If the resident qualifies to exclude foreign income (Federal Form 2555), they may deduct the amount on schedule N as a deduction
+- A resident of Mississippi working outside the United States must report their total gross income and file a return when employed in a foreign country whether on a temporary or transitory basis.
+If the resident qualifies to exclude foreign income (Federal Form 2555), they may deduct the amount using Schedule N.

 - If you are a survivor of or representative for a deceased taxpayer, a return must be filed for the taxpayer who passed away during the tax year.